jacob-brown/palettes/README.md

 ### 4. Usage
-* better plot of image
 * plot colour pallet order
 * selection of poor colours
-* selection of poor images to average
 * shiny app for interactive viewing

 ### 5. General